Mariachi: Modern development

 The common perception of the music and look of mariachi developed in the 20th century, as the music was transformed from a regional rural folk music to an urban phenomenon that came to represent Mexico.

 The music was first introduced to Mexico City in 1905.
 During this time, many farm workers moved to the city, including those from Jalisco, which settled around Plaza Garibaldi.
 These mariachi musicians developed new practices, such as performances in plazas and restaurants.
 However, it also continued its more traditional venues such as serenades, and performances at major family events.

 During this time, the Mexican government was heavily involved in cultural promotion as a way to create a unified Mexican identity after the end of the Mexican Revolution.
 One of these efforts was the promotion of mariachi as an international symbol of Mexican identity, first with radio and sound recordings and later with films.

 Mexico built a nationwide radio broadcasting network in the 1920s such as XEB and XEW, which began broadcasting mariachi music as a media production, rather than as a music for social events.
 This music was already being modified in part due to the advent of sound recording.
 For example, most son jaliscense songs were longer than the standard three-and-a-half minutes of the then-standard 78 rpm record, forcing the shortening of tunes.
-Around the same time, the popularity of jazz and Cuban music introduced the trumpet into mariachi, pushing the violins into second place and in some cases, replacing the harp.
+Around the same time, the popularity of jazz and Cuban music introduced the trumpet into mariachi, pushing the violins into a secondary role, and in some cases, replacing the harp.

+Trumpets gained popularity when mariachi was commercialized in the 1930s and was played for wealthy people.
+But this is how they got to hear the trumpet more in the ensembles and it became a regular thing.
+Wealthier people had the ability to record music, hire the best players, and purchase new, high-quality instruments, which caused the sound to evolve and showcased it to the world.

 The most prized of the mariachis remained those from the state of Jalisco, particularly the areas of Cocula and Tecalitlán.
 They represented Mexico to the people during the Independence Day celebrations in Mexico City in 1933 as well as during Lázaro Cárdenas' election campaign in 1936.